OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/readme.md

 Note, for ffmpeg 7.0 version, replace 6.1 with 7.0 for above example commands.

+# WSL2 ffmpeg plugin

+While you can build ffmpeg plugin in WSL2 environment following the guide in general __Linux ffmpeg plugin__ section, wsl2msys2.md gives additional instructions that help decrease compile time.

+# MSYS2 ffmpeg plugin

+See document wsl2msys2.md in this folder.

 # How to use ffmpeg with jpeg-xs

 ## libsvtjpegxs encoder available params: